api-platform/docs/core/data-persisters.md

 ## Creating a Custom Data Persister

 To create a data persister, you have to implement the [`ContextAwareDataPersisterInterface`](https://github.com/api-platform/core/blob/master/src/DataPersister/ContextAwareDataPersisterInterface.php).
+You will need to avoid recursion by using the context to let the persister know it was already called when going through the chain of persisters.
+Using $context[self::ALREADY_CALLED] = true in persist and remove.
+And adding a check in the support method.
 This interface defines only 3 methods:

 * `persist`: to create or update the given data